Your cart is currently empty!

 Instructor: Shelley Wright

 This Molecular Biology course will teach students about the structure and function of biological molecules, such as DNA, RNA, and proteins, and how they interact within cells.
 Students will be introduced to the molecular processes, theories, techniques, classical and modern genetics, DNA technology, bioethics, the Human Genome Project, and biological research that guides cellular functionality.
 Students will learn how breakthroughs in molecular biology are revolutionizing fields like medicine, agriculture, and biotechnology.
 Students in this course will also take the full school year to read the best-selling book: “The Code Breaker: Jennifer Doudna, Gene Editing, and the Future.”
 As a class, we will discuss the book throughout the year and end the year with an opinion essay based on the book.
-This is an introductory course intended for students in 10-12 grade.
+This is an introductory course designed for students in grades 10-12.
 Prerequisites include, at minimum, middle school life science and/or high school biology.

 Course Structure